RetronEletron/EmergeLibrary/README.md

 Systemd:
 Simple run:
-systemctl enable displaymanager and replace displaymanager with the stage4's display manager and than reboot.
+systemctl enable displaymanager and replace displaymanager with the stage4's display manager for example if the display manager is gdm than run systemctl enable gdm and than reboot.

+OPENRC ONLY:
 If those commands still does not let your display manager to run by default than make sure to edit /etc/conf.d/display-manager and where this is below:

 CHECKVT=7